 In Hawaii, the homeownership rate is just over 58%, which is much lower than the U.S. national average rate of about 64%.
-Part of that is due to Hawaii’s high cost of living.
-The median property value in the state was $631,700 in 2018, compared to the U.S. average which was just $229,700 the same year.
+The average cost of home insurance in Hawaii is $396 for $250k of dwelling coverage.
+Part of this is due to Hawaii’s high cost of living.
+The median property value in the state was $631,700 in 2018, compared to the U.S. average, which was just $229,700 the same year.

 Best home insurance companies in Hawaii

 To simplify your insurance shopping experience, we put together a list of the best home insurance companies in Hawaii.
 These providers were rated highly in the 2020 J.D.
 Power U.S. Home Insurance Study.
 We also looked at the providers’ ratings for overall satisfaction, policy offerings, price, customer service and claims handling.
 The top home insurance providers are listed in the chart below with accompanying average annual premiums and J.D.
 Power Scores: